brianjquinn/simpleblockchain/README.md

     mined by - the node in this system who "mined" the block hash - a SHA-256 hash of index, previous hash, timestamp, data and mined by

-That way integrity is maintained because the latest block's hash is dependent on the previous block's hashes (all hashes are SHA-256).
+Integrity is maintained because the latest block's hash is dependent on the previous block's hashes (all hashes are SHA-256).

 A new block is "mined" and broadcasted to the other connected nodes in the network who validate the block and add it to their copy of the blockchain by checking the following: